purduehackers/organize/directory/community-manager.md

 - Tell us about yourself.
 Who are you, what are you studying, what are some of your hobbies, any other relevant things?
 - What resonates with you about Purdue Hackers?
+- What resonates with you about this role?
 - Why do you want to join the organizing team vs. contribute as a community member?
 - Have you made anything you're proud of lately?
 Tell us about it and/or share a link to it!
 (It's ok if not)
 - Anything else you find relevant